caius/caiustheory.com/content/posts/2015-11-26-soundcloud-rss-feeds.md

 title: "SoundCloud RSS Feeds"
 author: "Caius Durling"
 created_at: 2015-11-26 23:33:37 +0000
+updated_at: 2015-11-29 21:07:38 +0000
 tags:
     - bookmarklet
     - geek
     - soundcloud
 ---

 [SoundCloud][] appears to have gained popularity in recent times for hosting podcasts on.
 As a consumer of their service they're pretty good at everything except having a visible RSS feed on a profile page for a show!
-If I want to listen to a shown in my podcast app of choice, an RSS feed is the easiest way for me to achieve that.
+If I want to listen to a show in my podcast app of choice, an RSS feed is the easiest way for me to achieve that.

 [SoundCloud]: https://soundcloud.com